Vyral/base-template/_drafts/which-home-upgrades-should-i-avoid.md

 {% include youtube.html %}

+<center><em>These two home upgrades shouldn’t be made if you’re selling soon.</em></center>

-Many home improvements are excellent investments, but there are actually two upgrades you shouldn’t make to your house if you’re planning to sell it soon:
+<br>Many home improvements are excellent investments, but there are actually two upgrades you shouldn’t make to your house if you’re planning to sell it soon:

 **1\.
 Adding a pool**.
 When you sell your property, you’re only going to get back 40% to 50% of the money you put into building the pool.
 It doesn’t make sense to put in a pool just to help it sell quicker.
 However, if you want to add a pool and plan to live there for 10 or more years to enjoy it, that’s when it’s a good idea.